mdurrani808/STIC/Notes/src/ShellToolsAndScripting.md

 Here, we are adding execute permission for all to the myscript.sh file and then execute it.
 You should see "Hello world!" in your stdout.

-Commands will often return output using `STDOUT`, errors through `STDERR`, and a Return Code to report errors in a more script-friendly manner.
-The return code or exit status is the way scripts/commands have to communicate how execution went.
+Commands will often produce output using Standard Output (`STDOUT`, defaults to the screen), errors through Standard Error (`STDERR`, defaults to the screen), accept input through Standard Input (`STDIN`, defaults to typed intput), and a Return Code (also called Exit Code) to report errors in a more script-friendly manner.
+The return code is the way scripts/commands communicate the success or failure of their execution.
 A value of 0 usually means everything went OK; anything different from 0 means an error occurred.
 Commands can also be separated within the same line using a semicolon `;`.

 ### Assigning Variables